howesteve/elegua/README.md

 # What is Elegua?

-Elegua: the best Svelte client router you'll ever see in 140 LoC.
+Elegua: the best Svelte client router you'll ever see in under 150 LoC.

 ## Demo